AlaYousef/portfolio-project3/README.md

 ### User Stories

-* As a website creator, I want to:
+* As the site owner, I want:

-1. Build an easy app for the users to play the game.
+1. Build an easy application for the users.
-2. Build a game that is both enjoyable and challenging for the players.
+2. Users be able to feel both challenging and enjoyable while playing.

-* As a new visitor, I want to:
+* As a first time user, I want to:

-1. Be able to understand the purpose of the App and start a new game.
+1. Be able to understand the purpose of the App.
-2. Be able to follow the score, see the wrong and right letters appear once I take a turn, and see how many tries remain before the game is over.
+2. Be able to get the score, see the correct and incorrect answers.
-3. Be able to watch my results and other players' results on the Leaderboard.

-* As a returning visitor, I want to:

-1. Be able to play the game again with a different word as chosen by the computer.
+3. Be able to play again and improve my score
-2. Be challenged and try to improve on my previous scores.
-3. Compare my scores with other users on the Leaderboard.

 ## Design